-However, when data marked with two taxonomies is expected to be used together (as is the case for financial and ESG data), several issues may arise.
+However, when data marked with two taxonomies is expected to be used together rather than separately (as is the case for financial and ESG data), other mechanisms must be used to deal with several issues that may arise.

 • Where the domains covered by the two taxonomies overlap, are the definitions consistent?